heathermortensen/SkunkGame/README.md

 ### Sample Program Output

 This shows the program output for 1 round of play in a game with 2 players.

-Each player rolls the dice twice.
+During a round of skunk, each player takes their turn.

 Heather is the first player.

-She rolls 9 points and chooses to roll a second time.
-In her second roll, she rolls a 1 (aka skunk) and looses all the points in her turn.
+She chooses to roll the dice 3 times and accumulates 20 total points, until she rolls a skunk in her third roll and looses all the points in her first turn.

 Garth is the second player.

-He initially rolls 10 points.
-In his second roll, he adds another 7 points.
-Garth has a total of 17 points and is leading the game.
+He rolls only once and gets 9 points.
+Garth's point total means that he is winning the game at the end of round 1.

 ![](https://raw.githubusercontent.com/heathermortensen/SkunkGame/master/images/ScreenshotsOf1Turn.png)